Regional CO2 footprint

 In 2019, a total of more than 24 million tons of CO2 equivalents of greenhouse gases were released throughout the association as a result of energy consumption.
 The share of total emissions accounted for by the individual energy sources varies.
 At 37 percent, electricity has the highest share of total emissions.

-The global evaluation shows that renewable energies also cause emissions.
-Among other things, they arise during the extraction of raw materials or during production, for example of a wind turbine or a photovoltaic module.
-However, their share in total emissions is negligible.
+The balance shows that renewable energies also cause emissions.
+They are generated during raw material extraction or production, for example of a wind turbine or a photovoltaic module.
+However, their share of total emissions is negligible.

 CO2 balance: per capita

-Annual per capita emissions in the FrankfurtRhineMain region average 11.7 tons of CO2 equivalents .
-The basis for this is the global CO2 balance for 2017, divided by the number of people living in the FrankfurtRhineMain region (according to population data for 2017, around 2.429.326).
-However, this balance only includes greenhouse gas emissions from energy production and consumption.
+Annual per capita emissions in the FrankfurtRhineMain region average 10 tons of CO2 equivalents .
+The basis for this is the global CO2 balance for 2019, divided by the number of people living in the FrankfurtRhineMain region (according to population data for 2019, around 2,431,805).
+However, this balance only includes greenhouse gas emissions from energy consumption.
 Other emissions, such as those caused by food consumption, are not included.
 The total CO2 balance per person is therefore even higher.

 In a CO2 balance all emissions generated by energy consumption are considered.
 This means that, in addition to CO2, other greenhouse gases released during energy generation are also balanced.
 The combustion of fossil fuels and combustibles produces mainly CO2.
 By contrast, energy generation from biogas, for example, mainly releases nitrous oxide and methane.